-The College's Inclusive Education model provides in-class support, or small group instruction, as required.
-The Inclusive Education Team places a strong emphasis on improving literacy and numeracy in the middle years, moving increasingly towards an individual support and tutoring roles in the senior years.
+The College's Inclusive Education model provides in-class support, small group instruction or 1:1 support, as required.
+The Inclusive Education Team places a strong emphasis on improving literacy and numeracy in the middle years, moving towards individual support and tutoring roles in the senior years.
 Within the mainstream classroom, subject teachers also differentiate the curriculum to enable students with identified learning difficulties to experience success.